Trying to find a fantastic, unspoiled place to visit is tougher than you might think.

 While you won’t actually find any dinosaurs roaming this provincial park about two and a half hours from Calgary, there has been a wealth of dinosaur fossils uncovered in this area over the decades.
 With its other-worldly landscape in the midst of Alberta’s “badlands,” it is a unique North American treasure.

-According to UNESCO, Dinosaur Provincial Park is “unmatched in terms of the number and variety of high quality specimens which, to date, represent more than 44 species, 34 genera and 10 families of dinosaurs, dating back 75-77 million years.”
+According to UNESCO, Dinosaur Provincial Park is “unmatched in terms of the number and variety of high quality specimens which, to date, represent more than 44 species, 34 genera and 10 families of dinosaurs, dating back 75 [million]-77 million years.”

 3. Hawaii Volcanoes National Park

-Hawaii Volcanoes National Park on the “Big Island” of Hawaii is not only unspoiled, but it’s also one of those few places where you can still see one of the primordial forces of nature at work.
-Two of the “world’s most active and accessible volcanoes” are in this park, UNESCO notes.
+Hawaii Volcanoes National Park on the “Big Island” of Hawaii is one of those few places in the world where you can still see one of the primordial forces of nature at work.
+Two of the “world’s most active and accessible volcanoes” are in this park, UNESCO notes, and there was an eruption in September 2023.

-Aside from being gorgeous and unspoiled, Waterton Glacier International Peace Park is also noteworthy as a UNESCO World Heritage site that spans two countries, with parts of it in Alberta, Canada, and the rest in the United States in northern Montana.
+Aside from being gorgeous and unspoiled, Waterton Glacier International Peace Park is also noteworthy as a UNESCO World Heritage site that spans two countries.

 By jointly maintaining an ecosystem that crosses the border, the U.S. and Canada have helped retain the diversity of species in the area, UNESCO says, by serving “to ensure the genetic viability and long-term survival of many species, including top carnivores such as grizzly bear, cougar, gray wolf and wolverine, which may roam great distances.”

 The park has also worked to help support the revitalization of key California birds and animals.
-Earlier this year, the NPS, Yurok Tribe and other partners unveiled plans to reintroduce the California condor — the largest land bird in North America — to the park.
+There have been recent efforts to reintroduce the California condor — the largest land bird in North America — to the park.

 So whether you want to see the inspiration for Celtic legends or just want to indulge your inner geologist, this unspoiled and impressive site should meet your needs.